OpenDSA/OpenDSA/RST/en/CS5040slides/ProjManage.rst

 .. slide:: How to fail at implementing your project:

-     | Write the project
+     | Step 1: Write the project
-     | Debug the project
+     | Step 2: Debug the project

 .. slide:: How to succeed at implementing